jundalisay/sp/content/en/research/constitutions/eu/protocols/part-34.md

+---
+title: "Protocol On The Financial Consequences Of The Expiry Of The Treaty Establishing The European Coal And Steel Community And On The Research Fund For Coal And Steel"
+heading: "Part 34"
+weight: 390
+image: "/flags/eu.png"
+description: ""
+icon: eu
+---

 34. PROTOCOL ON THE TRANSITIONAL PROVISIONS RELATING TO THE INSTITUTIONS AND BODIES OF THE UNION

 <!-- THE HIGH CONTRACTING PARTIES,